v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 ## Permissions

-Members of your compliance team who will create labels need permissions to the Security & Compliance Center.
+Members of your compliance team who will create sensitivity labels need permissions to the Security & Compliance Center.
 By default, your tenant admin will have access to this location and can give compliance officers and other people access to the Security & Compliance Center, without giving them all of the permissions of a tenant admin.
 To do this, we recommend that you go to the **Permissions** page of the Security & Compliance Center, edit the **Compliance Administrator** role group, and add members to that role group.

 For more information, see Give users access to the Office 365 Security & Compliance Center.

 These permissions are required only to create and apply labels and a label policy.
 Policy enforcement does not require access to the content.

-## Find the PowerShell cmdlets for labels
+## Find the PowerShell cmdlets for sensitivity labels

-To use the label cmdlets, you need to:
+To use the sensitivity label cmdlets, you need to:

 1. [Connect to the Office 365 Security &amp; Compliance Center using remote PowerShell](http://go.microsoft.com/fwlink/?LinkID=799771&amp;clcid=0x409)